Last updated 2014

 The alternatives are to hit the mute button on the remote or to place the unit in full-time mute mode.
 In this mode

 there are no audible alerts at all, only a flashing blue LED.
-On dual-antenna systems like our test unit, a second LED is
+On dual-antenna systems like my test unit, a second LED is

 furnished.
 With the K40 Defuser EX2 added to the system, the front and rear laser jammers also report via the same